Style Guide

 4b.
 Command page patternβ

-Apply to: individual command entries in COMMAND-GUIDE.md.
+Apply to: individual command entries in reference/command-guide.md.

 ### π’ `/kmgraph:[command-name]`